tiernano/www.tiernanotoole.ie_hugo/content/post/network-update-info-april-2019.md

 * Minimum of 2x16 cores (double godboxv2)
 * About the same RAM, if not more
 * FAST STORAGE!
-* able to run my twin 30" 4K monitors
+* Is able to run my twin 30" 4K monitors
-* would like 10Gb/s NICs
+* Would like 10Gb/s NICs

 Well, It finally happened!
 I got the machine, built it and, well, its impressive!
 How did i do with specs?
 Well...